Kazusa42/Project0/README.md

 ## Training
-__This code use the same format as VOC dataset to train.__
+__This code use the same annotation format as VOC dataset to train.__
 1. Prepare your dataset.
-   Put the images under dir "./VOCdevkit/VOC2007/JPEGImages"
+   Put the images under dir "./your_dataset_name/JPEGImages"
-   Put labels under dir "./VOCdevkit/VOC2007/Annotation"
+   Put labels under dir "./your_dataset_name/Annotation"
 2. Creat a your_classes.txt file for your dataset and put it under dir "./model_data".
-3. Change "classes_path" param in voc_annotation.py, let it corresponse to "./model_data/your_classes.txt"
+3. Change "classes_path" param in annotation.py, let it corresponse to "./model_data/your_classes.txt"
-4. Run voc_annotation.py
+4. Run annotation.py
-5. Change "classes_path" parma in train.py and run train.py.
+5. Change "classes_path" etc. parmas in configure.py and run train.py.
 6. _More details about training is written in train.py_

 ## Detection